ClojureBridge/tones/curriculum/01-piano-chords.md

 ```

 When Meg evaluated this `let` form at the end of line,
-yes! it was a whole Twinkle Little Star by piano.
+yes! it was a whole Twinkle Twinkle Little Star by piano.
 Meg was satisfied with the melody she created on her computer.